Find Marine Parks

 Walsh Cove

 INSTALLED 15 PINS/ CHAINS / ID PLATES.
 These stern ties have improved the capacity of this anchorage as well as the ease of anchoring.
-These are very handy when you need to wait for slack to occur in Gabriola Passage before transiting it.
+This popular marine park is well situated for

 Wallace Island